ashtraysoap/geneea_text_analysis_app/README.md

-# Geneea Text Analysis Task Solution
+# Geneea Text Analysis App

 The application is deployed on Heroku at <https://stark-castle-85560.herokuapp.com/>